Protesters opposed to Myanmar census attack NGO offices

 The government is about to embark on its first national census in more than 30 years.

-The Rohingya are regarded as immigrants from neighboring Bangladesh by many in Myanmar and are not recognized as one of the country’s official ethnic groups, but some have said they will write in their ethnicity in a box on the census form.
+The Rohingya are regarded as immigrants from neighbouring Bangladesh by many in Myanmar and are not recognised as one of the country’s official ethnic groups, but some have said they will write in their ethnicity in a box on the census form.

 That has stirred opposition to the whole census operation by some ethnic Rakhine people.